chrischow/rokr/dev/README.md

 | `QuickAddUpdate` | Wrapper for `UpdateForm` to render it in add mode.
 Defines functions to (1) invalidate and refetch data, and (2) clean up the form. |

 ### 3. `Updates`
-The main `Updates` component manages the data and holds the states for the add and edit form for Updates of a given KR.
-It

 ```mermaid
 graph TD